PRO100BYTE/ProjectArcade-Wiki/advanced-features/decorations-and-bezels.md

 The remaining space on the left and right side of the game can be filled with decorations (bezels).

-Retrobat offers 3 types of decorations:
+ProjectArcade offers 3 types of decorations:

 * Decorations
 * The Bezel Project